Call us on

 Timeless beauty on the Sicilian coast

-Housed in a 14th-century convent, you’ll find San Domenico Palace perched on a rocky promontory high above the Ionian Sea.
+Housed in a reimagined 14th-century convent, you’ll find San Domenico Palace perched on a rocky promontory high above the Ionian Sea.
 Drink in astounding views of Mount Etna and the ancient Greek theatre.
 With the charming town of Taormina on your doorstep, the hotel is perfectly positioned for enjoying everything this part of Sicily has to offer.

 At the hotel’s signature Michelin-starred restaurant Principe Cerami embark on a culinary journey curated by award-winning chef Massimo Mantarro.
 The Etna-born chef presents quintessential Sicilian cuisine showcasing local ingredients and traditions.
+Or take a table at Anciovi where a menu of the freshest seafood entices together with stunning vistas out on the pool terrace.
+Italian restaurant Rosso boasts views of Mount Etna, modern elegance and traditional flavours.

 Highlights

-111 rooms and suites
+111 rooms and suites set in a former monastery

 Plan your trip to Italy